BredaUniversityGames/xs/docs/design/design.md

 ### VS Code Extension

-As a code-first engine, we are binging the tools into the (VS) code IDE.
-Two extension are needed for smooth development.
+As a code-first engine, we are bringing the tools into the VS Code IDE.
+Two extensions are needed for smooth development.
-- An xs VS Code extension that takes care of running the current folder if contains an xs project. xs will use the built in debug console.
-Creation and inspection of the .xs packaged games can be done via the extension.
+- An xs VS Code extension that takes care of running the current folder if it contains an xs project. xs will use the built-in debug console.
+Creation and inspection of .xs packaged games can be done via the extension.
 - A Wren extension that does syntax highlighting and full IntelliSense with type checking.